 What initially sparked your interest in photography?

 My love for art and capturing the beautiful emotions of people, that is what sparked my interest in Photography.
 When I say love for art, my hobby earlier was sketching pencil art whenever I felt sad or happy.
 I used to draw a lot during my young adult days when I had a lot of depression and low self-esteem, back when I was finding my feet in the world.
-It use to give me a sense of home, a safe haven from all the other negatives.
-And i guess that’s when i started to realize i want to capture people’s emotion and to make other people feel a sense of nostalgia in my photos and give them a piece of this beautiful earth.
+It uses to give me a sense of home, a safe haven from all the other negatives.
+And I guess that’s when I started to realize I want to capture people’s emotions and to make other people feel a sense of nostalgia in my photos and give them a piece of this beautiful earth.

 A shot of one of the local kitchen in Mizoram, by Vanlaldinpuia